News

 What size do you want your horse stable to be?

-What flooring do you want to have in your horse stalls?
+What flooring should you have in your horse stalls?

-Horses that are kept in have to stand still on whatever is on their stall floor for long periods of time, which can be hard on their legs.
-For this reason, from a leg health perspective, flooring needs to be chosen carefully.
+Horses that are kept inside have to stand still on whatever is on their stall floor for long periods of time.
+This can be hard on their legs and so for this reason, the floor material needs to be chosen carefully to protect leg health.

 What features & fittings do you want inside your horse stable?